On the optimal rate of equidistribution in number fields

 We will need an extension of the classical Tauberian theorem of Wiener and Ikehara due to Aramaki \cite{Aramaki1988}.
-Our goal is Lemma \ref{l-IdealsEst} and it is the only result form this section that we will be using later. \begin{theorem} (Aramaki \cite{Aramaki1988}) Let $Z(s)=\sum_{n\in \N}\frac{a_n}{n^s}$ be a Dirichlet series convergent for $\Re(s)$ big enough.
-Assume that $Z(s)$ satisfies the following conditions: \begin{enumerate} \item $Z(s)$ has a meromorphic extension to $\C$ with poles on the real line. \item $Z(s)$ has the first singularity at $s=a>0$ and $A_{j}\in \C$ for $j=1,\ldots ,p$ are such that is holomorphic in $\{s\in \C\mid \Re(s)>a-\delta\}$ for some $\delta>0$. \item $Z(s)$ is of polynomial order of growth with respect to $\Im(s)$ in all vertical strips, excluding neighborhoods of the poles. \end{enumerate} Then, there exists $\delta_0>0$ such that for all $X\geq 1$
+Our goal is Lemma \ref{l-IdealsEst} and it is the only result from this section that we will be using later.
+The result stated below differs from the original formulation in \cite{Aramaki1988}, we comment on that after the statement. \begin{theorem} (\cite{Aramaki1988}) Let $Z(s)=\sum_{n\in \N}\frac{a_n}{n^s}$ be a Dirichlet series with non-negative real coefficients, convergent for $\Re(s)$ sufficiently large.
+Assume that $Z(s)$ satisfies the following conditions: \begin{enumerate} \item $Z(s)$ has a meromorphic extension to $\C$ with poles on the real line. \item $Z(s)$ has the first singularity at $s=a>0$ and there exist constants $A_{j}\in \C$ for $j=1,\ldots ,p$ such that is holomorphic in $\left\{s\in \C\mid \Re(s)>a-\delta\right\}$ for some $\delta>0$. \item $Z(s)$ is of polynomial order of growth with respect to $\Im(s)$ in all vertical strips, excluding neighborhoods of the poles. \end{enumerate} Then, there exists $\delta_0>0$ such that for all $X\geq 1$